Metastasiz/Cpp_FluidSim/README.md

 Fluid Simulation - inspired by Navier-Stokes using C++

-Project is made in roughly 5 days during my 2nd semestre, enjoy :)
+Project is made in roughly 5 days during my 2nd semestre from scratch, enjoy :)

 Preview: https://youtu.be/cMykHUSQoDY